2018 STANDARDS OF ADVERTISING ACCEPTABILITY

 Advertisements that discriminate on grounds of race, religion, national origin, sex, age, marital status or disability are unacceptable.
 Advertisements submitted by companies located in foreign countries where discrimination based on race or religion is practiced as a matter of official government policy are acceptable provided the advertisements themselves do not contain discriminatory language.

 Advertisements for firearms and ammunition to be sold by mail order or at gun shows are unacceptable.
-All advertisements for contemporary handguns are unacceptable.
+All advertisements for contemporary handguns retail sales are unacceptable.

-Advertisements for rifles to be sold at retail are acceptable.
+Advertisements for shooting ranges, clay shoots, turkey shoots, machine gun ranges that are for entertainment purposes and to be sold at retail are acceptable.
 Antique or relic firearms (pistols or rifles) sold at retail or at auction are also acceptable.

-The “FEi” does not accept vulgar language in its advertisements.
+The “Publisher” does not accept vulgar language in its advertisements.
 Language that may be described as coarse and in questionable taste must be approved by the advertising acceptability department.

 Offensive to Good Taste

-The “FEi” views the Op-Ed position as unique within the newspaper.
+The “Publisher” views the Op-Ed position as unique within the newspaper.
 Because of its proximity to the Editorial page, the creative for the advertisements should be clear and uncluttered.